rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 One of the first things you should do after building any new system is to get a snapshot of a known good state of the system before the system is “contaminated” or before deploying the system into production.

 Several tools exist for doing this.
-One such tool is tripwire.
+One such tool is Tripwire.
 Tripwire is an advanced tool, so brace yourself for many options, syntax, quirks, and switches.

 Tripwire can be regarded as a form of a host-based intrusion detection system (IDS).
-It performs intrusion detection functions by taking a snapshot of a "healthy system" and later on comparing this healthy state with any other suspect states.
+It performs intrusion detection functions by taking a snapshot of a "healthy system" and later comparing this healthy state with any other suspect states.
 It provides a means of knowing/monitoring whether certain sensitive files have been altered illegally.
 The system administrator of course decides what files are to be monitored.

-The authors of tripwire describe it as an Open Source Security, Intrusion Detection, Damage Assessment and Recovery, Forensics software.
+The authors of Tripwire describe it as an Open Source Security, Intrusion Detection, Damage Assessment and Recovery, and Forensics software.

 Tripwire compares a file’s new signature with the one taken when the database was created.

-The steps involved in installing and configuring tripwire are as listed below:
+The steps involved in installing and configuring Tripwire are as listed below:

-1. Install the software from source or binary
+1. Install the software from the source or binary

 2. Run the configuration script: (twinstall.sh).
 This script is used to:
-a) Create the site key and the local key and prompts for pass phrases for both
+a) Create the site key, local key, and prompts for passphrases for both
-b)  Sign the policy file and configuration file with the site key.
+b) Sign the policy file and configuration file with the site key

-3. Initialize the tripwire database
+3. Initialize the Tripwire database

 4. Run the first integrity check.